Minnesotans Now Able To Smoke Medical Marijuana

 According to Green Goods, patients have been asking for a while for cannabis flowers to be available.
 Additionally, more people have signed up for the medical marijuana program in anticipation of flowers being legal.

-People in the industry believe that because flowers are so much cheaper for patients, it’ll end up bringing down the costs for other, more expensive products.MORE NEWS: Minnesota's Budget Surplus Balloons To $9.25 Billion
+People in the industry believe that because flowers are so much cheaper for patients, it’ll end up bringing down the costs for other, more expensive products.MORE NEWS: Country Music Superstar Eric Church, Morgan Wallen To Play US Bank Stadium In June

-To be eligible for Minnesota’s medical marijuana program, an individual must get approval from a nurse or doctor and suffer from chronic pain.
+To be eligible for Minnesota’s medical marijuana program, an individual must get approval from a participating nurse, doctor or physician assistant and suffer from at least one of 17 qualifying medical conditions.